khabilepravin/retriever.net/README.md

     SqlDataRequest dataRequest = new SqlDataRequest("ConnectionString");
     string result = dataRequest.Fetch("[dbo].[usp_Test_Select]", "{ Id : 1 }"));

-Similarly insert/update is as simple as...
+Similarly throwing an insert/update to the database is as simple as...

     var obj = new
     {